sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 # Getting Started - Data

-Once an Angular app has its general component structure, the next most important thing is the use and management of data.
+Once an Angular app has its general component structure, the next step is the use and management of data.

 ## Streams of Data